jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   still green.

-* I make a :ref:`function<what is a function?>` with a tuple_ of all the names for the test to have more random names to pick from
+* I add a :ref:`function<what is a function?>` with a tuple_ of all the names for the test to have more random names to pick from

   .. code-block:: python
     :lineno-start: 7